napudumaran/Learning-Documentation-and-Projects/notes/Windows-to-POP_OS.md

 # Switching from Windows 11 to Pop!_OS: Making my new Daily Driver

-Edit: I started by dumping everything I did (and didn’t do), but realized that wasn’t helpful.
-So instead, I’m documenting only what actually mattered — in detail — with a focus on what might help others switching too.

 - Installed Steam via an `apt` install. — [Notes Here](/notes/expanded/Steam_Install_Explained.md)
 - IInstalled `flatpak` and used it to install Spotify — [Notes Here](/notes/expanded/Flatpak_Install_Expanded.md)
 - emoved the GNOME Keyring login prompt using `seahorse`